openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 The Workers are all connected over NFS which allows :term:`DL_DIR` to be shared between them.
 This reduces network accesses from the system and allows the build to be sped up.
-Usage of the directory within the build system is designed to be able to be shared over NFS.
+The usage of the directory within the build system is designed to be able to be shared over NFS.

 Shared SSTATE_DIR